HwWobbe/Wip-Main/README.md

             - AiHw: Initial versus ultimate marketing Goals
               - in Novice ( a first Levels of Expertise ) terms
     - this should be driven by OnTheList via CurbSide, with embedded AI and YouTudbe Context sensitive Help
+- to maintain a GoalsH focus
+  - ensure Bots can correctly pick the most productive components that will fit into the next available timePeriod
+    -

 - try https://gist.github.com/HwWobbe/7a4d8d176befab700cd1271172b55f6b
   _ <script src="https://gist.github.com/HwWobbe/7a4d8d176befab700cd1271172b55f6b.js"></script>
   - this seems effective enough to warrant an additional investment of time